Image Complexity-Aware Adaptive Retrieval for Efficient Vision-Language Models: Image Complexity Detection Method

-While IC9600 provides a controlled validation benchmark, its images are sourced from curated academic datasets.
-To verify that ConvNeXt-IC generalises to the noisy, real-world web content that ICAR is targeting, we conduct a domain shift spot check on LAION data.
+While IC9600 provides a controlled benchmark dataset, its images are sourced from curated academic datasets.
+To complement this benchmark, we train and evaluate ConvNeXt-IC on a randomly sampled LAION subset that we manually annotate as `complex' or `simple', reflecting the web distribution where ICAR makes routing decisions.
+IC9600 serves as the main image complexity prediction evaluation, and this LAION subset complements it by evaluating performance on the web distribution ConvNeXt-IC is intended for.

-We sample 3,000 images from LAION-5B~\cite{schuhmann2022laion} and manually annotate them into complexity classes of `complex' and `simple'.
+We sample 3,000 images from LAION-COCO (a subset of LAION-5B)~\cite{schuhmann2022laion} and manually annotate them into complexity classes of `complex' and `simple'.
 The annotation process naturally resulted in the classes being distributed as 49.5\% simple and 50.5\% complex.
 Note that, this annotation process was conducted solely by the lead researcher of this paper.
-Therefore, while the primary validation of ConvNeXt-IC was conducted on IC9600 as discussed in the previous subsection, experiments on this data are instead best interpreted as a domain shift spot check.
-These annotations are made publicly available in the project's repository at \url{https://github.com/MikelWL/ICAR}.
+Therefore, while ConvNeXt-IC is benchmarked on IC9600 (Section~\ref{sec:ic9600}), results on this LAION subset are best interpreted as an evaluation of performance on the web distribution used for routing.

-The 3,000 annotated images are split into 2,100/450/450 (train/val/test) sets.
-For comparison, we use ICNet~\cite{feng2022ic9600} as the baseline; the most established complexity assessment method with viable inference speed for practical deployment among existing approaches.
-Given this is a binary `complex' or `simple' classification task, we evaluate ConvNeXt-IC in its classification head setting.
+The 3,000 annotated images are split into 2,100/450/450 (train/val/test) sets using stratified splitting under a fixed random seed (42) for reproducibility.
+ConvNeXt-IC and the ICNet baseline are trained and evaluated under this split, and results are reported on the held-out test set.
+For both methods, the prediction threshold is empirically chosen on the validation set and applied to the held-out test set.
 Table~\ref{tab:complexity_results} shows the comparative performance.

-ConvNeXt-IC achieves 0.865 F1-score and 0.944 ROC AUC, outperforming ICNet (0.749 F1, 0.845 ROC AUC) with its 4.4$\times$ efficiency advantage (1,744 vs 397 images/second).
-These results support ConvNeXt-IC's effective generalisation from curated benchmarks to real-world web distributions, supporting our approach for ICAR's deployment requirements.
+ConvNeXt-IC achieves 0.863 F1-score and 0.944 ROC AUC, outperforming ICNet (0.843 F1, 0.924 ROC AUC) with its 4.4$\times$ efficiency advantage (1,744 vs 397 images/second).
+These results support the use of ConvNeXt-IC as ICAR's routing module for web images.